Administration of Justice

 - analyze the various types of evidence.

-- understand the laws governing the admissibility of evidence into criminal procedure.
+- describe the laws governing the admissibility of evidence into criminal procedure.

 - analyze the laws of search and seizure.